 Why Visit Kathmandu?

-Kathmandu captivates as the gateway to the Himalayas where Swayambhunath's golden stupa hosts monkeys on 365 steps ascending Monkey Temple hill, Durbar Square's pagoda temples showcase intricate Newari wood carvings despite 2015 earthquake damage, and Thamel's chaotic trekking district outfits mountaineers bound for Everest Base Camp, Annapurna Circuit, and Langtang valleys.
-Nepal's capital and largest city (about 850,000 in the city proper and around 4 million in the greater Kathmandu Valley) sits at 1,400 meters elevation surrounded by Himalayan peaks—clear days reveal distant snowcaps from rooftop restaurants.
-The city serves primarily as trekking/mountaineering hub—equipment shops, guide agencies, and permit offices prepare adventures—yet Kathmandu Valley's seven UNESCO World Heritage Sites reward cultural exploration.
+Kathmandu captivates as the essential gateway to the Himalayas where Swayambhunath's ancient golden stupa crowned with all-seeing Buddha eyes hosts cheeky monkeys stealing snacks on the famous 365 steps ascending Monkey Temple hill, Durbar Square's multi-tiered pagoda temples showcase intricate Newari wood carvings and erotic sculptures despite heartbreaking 2015 earthquake damage that toppled several structures, and the chaotic backpacker haven of Thamel district outfits trekkers bound for Everest Base Camp, Annapurna Circuit, and Langtang valley adventures with gear shops, permit agencies, and guide services.
+Nepal's capital and largest city (around 850,000 in the city proper, 4 million in the greater Kathmandu Valley) sits at 1,400 meters elevation in a valley bowl surrounded by Himalayan giants—clear October-November and March-April mornings reveal stunning distant snowcapped peaks from rooftop restaurants and hotel terraces creating dramatic backdrop.
+The city serves primarily as logistical trekking and mountaineering hub where equipment rental shops, registered guide companies, and government permit offices prepare Himalayan adventures, yet Kathmandu Valley's remarkable seven UNESCO World Heritage Sites (Durbar Squares of Kathmandu, Patan, Bhaktapur, plus Swayambhunath, Boudhanath, Pashupatinath, and Changu Narayan) absolutely reward cultural exploration for non-trekkers or those acclimatizing.

 What to Do